netlify/cli/docs/netlify-dev.md

 Netlify Dev allows you to specify the following parameters for port as both flags and in config file (`netlify.toml` etc.):

-- `functionsPort`: The port for Netlify Functions server.
-This server is accessed internally within Netlify Dev, you shouldn't need to access it directly.
-And thus shouldn't need to change this port.
-You can access your functions at Netlify Dev main server port like so: `http://localhost:<port>/.netlify/functions/<your-function-slug>`.
 - `port`: The port for the main Netlify Dev server, the one you'll open in the browser.
 - `targetPort`: The port for your application server, framework or site generator.